Theories of Justice

 This research-intensive university in north-western Sydney offers a range of undergraduate and postgraduate degrees.
 With over 30,000 current students, Macquarie has a strong reputation for welcoming international students and embracing flexible and convenient study options, including its partnership with Open Universities Australia.

-- A good general knowledge of some of the major theories and current debates in contemporary political philosophy
+- understand some of the major theories and current debates in contemporary political philosophy.

-- The ability to develop your own view or perspective through consideration and analysis of the views and arguments presented in the unit
+communicate clearly your own own perspective on the views and arguments presented in the subject.

 - Rawls Theory of Justice